 Vocabulary Quest® is a sophisticated, online game for learning vocabulary and spelling that should be good for students in about fifth grade and up.
 The game is also great for adults who want to improve their vocabulary.

-This is a lushly designed quest game with warriors, swords, and objectives to attain.
-However, while the player advances to different levels, the play is essentially the same throughout the game: players win by identifying words and their definitions and by spelling them correctly.
+This is a beautifully designed game with warriors, swords, and quests to complete.
+While the player advances to different levels, the play is essentially the same throughout the game: players win by identifying words and their definitions and by spelling them correctly.

-More than 1200 words are included in the game.
+More than 1,200 words are included in the game.
 You can customize those words into your own groups or use the default setup.
-Even at the easy level, all of the words are not likely to be familiar to students.
-The publisher says that the included words provide “excellent review for SAT, ACT, and GRE tests.”
+Even at the easy level, not all of the words are likely to be familiar to students.
+The publisher says that the included words provide “excellent review for SAT®, ACT®, and GRE [Graduate Record Examination®] tests.”

 The game can be customized in many ways.
-You can choose the appearance of your avatar.
-You can select the level of difficulty and time allowed for responses.
-There’s lovely lilting music playing in the background, but it can be turned off.
+Players can choose the appearance of their avatar.
+They can select the level of difficulty and time allowed for responses.
+There’s lovely lilting music playing in the background that can be turned on or off.
 As players progress, they have even more options.

 Vocabulary Quest is available either as a digital download or on a CD.
 The game is available only for Windows systems right now, but a Mac version is in the works.
-There is a free demo you can download that gives you a good idea of how it works.
+There is a free, downloadable demo that gives you a good idea of how it works.

 I know that many students will prefer this approach for learning vocabulary over a workbook.